Credit card interest: How it works and how to calculate it

 Your credit card’s interest rates can be found in your account opening disclosures and on your monthly credit card statement.

 As the CFPB explains, “The credit card company may decide which interest rate to charge you based on your application and your credit history.”
-Generally, the higher your credit score, the lower your interest rate might be.
+Generally, the higher your credit scores, the lower your interest rate might be.

 Carrying a balance on a credit card from month to month can lead to interest charges.
 And since interest is charged as a percentage of the credit card’s balance, the larger the revolving balance gets, the higher the interest charges might be.
 But paying off the entire statement balance each billing cycle can help minimize interest charges.